(If you’re not addressing the basics first)

 OK, lets qualify that a bit.
 Your expensive cyber security solutions are worthless, unless you’ve got the basics in place.

 We love a car analogy here at Your IT, and here’s another.
-If your brakes fail and you hit a tree do you a) get the brakes fixed or b) wrap the entire car in bubble wrap?
+If your brakes fail and you narrowly avoid hitting a tree do you a) get the brakes fixed or b) wrap the entire car in bubble wrap?
 If you answered b) please stop reading this blog isn’t for you!

 What Do We Mean By The Basics